paritytech/polkadot-identicon-rust/readme.md

 ## Overview

-This is a crate for generating standard 19-circle icons in png format.
+This is a lib crate for generating standard 19-circle icons in png and in svg format.

 The code is following the published javascript code for icon generation from `https://github.com/paritytech/oo7/blob/master/packages/polkadot-identicon/src/index.jsx`.

-Currently the crate is operated through adjusting `main.rs`, and plots png file as successful output.
-This could be modified if needed.

 ## Input